 Ahh, bed bugs… Everyone’s favourite.
 The answer to the question you were about to ask, “Do bed bugs bite dogs?” is yes, yes they do.

-Bed bugs are flat pests about the length of an apple seed and like to hide in crevices, such as in bedding.
+Bed bugs on dogs are flat pests about the length of an apple seed and like to hide in crevices, such as in bedding.

 However, if you are worried about your dog carrying bed bugs on them and spreading them to you and your house, you should be.
 One female bed bug can hitchhike on your pooch’s fur or you can bring one home on your pant cuff and BAM - an infestation is born.